 Mittleider Gardening Library: Dr. Jacob Mittleiders 10 books and 9 manuals.
 A $300 value.

-Gardening Seminar CD/DVD: An over the shoulder video of Jim Kennard building a Mittleider garden plus additional materials.
+Gardening Seminar DVD: An over the shoulder video of Jim Kennard building a Mittleider garden plus many other additional materials.

 Kenyon 2 Way Garden Hoe Head: The best gardening hoe at any price.

-Mittleider Gardening Training Videos – 2 Volume CD Set: 70 training videos teach and demonstrate every step in growing food.
+Mittleider Gardening Training Videos – 5 Volume DVD Set: Over 80 training videos teach and demonstrate every step in growing vegetables.